-- Microsoft PowerPoint15 Best PowerPoint Presentation Templates—With Great Infographic SlidesSean Hodge
+- Microsoft PowerPoint35 Best Infographic PowerPoint Presentation Templates: With Great PPT Data Slides 2021Sean Hodge

-Building a Calendar in Microsoft PowerPoint
+How to Insert a Calendar in Microsoft PowerPoint Using a Premium Template

 You don't have to build a calendar from scratch to add key dates to your PowerPoint slides.
 You can insert a calendar in PowerPoint with just a few clicks thanks to the templates from Envato Elements.

-1. Key Dates in Each Month
+1. Add Key Dates in Each Month

 3. Key Dates for the Full Year